Fate/Zero: Plot

 The story of Fate/Zero takes place ten years prior to the events of Fate/stay night, detailing the events of the Fourth Holy Grail War in Fuyuki City.
 The Holy Grail War is a contest, founded by the Einzbern, Matou, and Tohsaka families centuries ago, in which seven mages summon seven Heroic Spirits to compete and obtain the power of the "Holy Grail", which grants a wish to each member of the winning duo.
 After three inconclusive wars for the elusive Holy Grail, the Fourth War commences.

 The Einzbern family is determined to achieve victory in the Fourth War after three consecutive failures, no matter the cost.
 As a result, they have elected to bring the notorious "mage killer," Kiritsugu Emiya, into their ranks, despite his methods and reputation as a skilled mercenary and a hitman who employs all means necessary to accomplish his goals.
 Though Kiritsugu had once wanted to become a hero who could save everyone, he has long since abandoned this ideal upon realizing that saving one person often comes at the cost of another's life.
 Thus, this is the source of conflict he once sought to eliminate due to finite resources/abilities.
 For the sake of humanity, he resolves to ruthlessly destroy anything and anyone who threatens the peace of others.

 However, Kiritsugu finds himself deeply torn between the love he has found for his new family – his wife Irisviel and their daughter Illya – and what he must do to obtain the Holy Grail.
 Meanwhile, Kiritsugu's greatest opponent appears in the form of Kirei Kotomine, a priest.
 The latter is trying to discover his true nature in his quest to find the Holy Grail, which is revealed to be monstrous and full of hate.
 He sets his sights on Kiritsugu as a kindred spirit and possible answer to the emptiness he feels.

 Towards the conclusion, the limitations of the "Holy Grail" are found to be in the fact that, while omnipotent in its wish-granting abilities, it is not omniscient, and therefore depends on the victor's knowledge and methods to determine the way by which the wish is carried out.
-And, to make things worse, the last war fought over the Grail has corrupted it, causing any wish granted by the Grail to be a Monkey's Paw.
+And, to make matters worse, the last war fought over the Grail has corrupted it, causing any wish granted by the Grail to be a Monkey's Paw.